JULIA CAVALLO, EdD – Executive Director, Ex Offico

 Dr. Darcy earned a JCD and PhD in Canon Law from the University of St. Paul in Ottawa, Ontario, Canada; her JCL in Canon Law from Catholic University of America; an MPS.
 Masters in Pastoral Studies from Loyola University of Chicago; and is a graduate of our own Georgian Court University with a BA in Mathematics.

-Sister Margaret Anne is a member of the Graduate faculty at Alvernia University in Reading, Pennsylvania.
-In her twelve years at Alvernia Sister Margaret Anne served as an Executive in residence, Interim Provost and Vice President for University Life.
-She recently went to full time faculty status as an Associate Professor in the Education Department.
-Sister currently teaches educational administration at both the Masters and Doctoral level.
+Sister Margaret Anne is a member of the Sisters of Mercy of the Americas.
+Sister recently retired as a Graduate faculty at Alvernia University in Reading, Pennsylvania.
+In her 20 years at Alvernia Sister Margaret Anne served as an Executive in Residence, Interim Provost and Vice President for University Life.
+She went to full-time faculty status as an Associate Professor in the Education Department in 2015.
+Sister taught educational administration at both the Master’s and Doctoral level.

-Prior to her time at Alvernia Sister Margaret Anne served as President of Chatfield College in Cincinnati and Vice President for Student Services at Gwynedd Mercy College (now University!).
+Prior to her time at Alvernia, Sister Margaret Anne served as President of Chatfield College in Cincinnati and Vice President for Student Services at Gwynedd Mercy College (now University).
+During her time in higher education, Sister Margaret Anne served on Boards of Directors for several nonprofit organizations.
 In addition to her work in higher education Sister also served as an elementary principal and teacher.

-Sister Margaret Anne holds a Bachelor Degree in elementary Education from Gwynedd Mercy College, a Master’s Degree in Curriculum and Supervision from Temple University and a Ph.D. in Educational Policy and Leadership from Ohio State.
+Sister Margaret Anne holds a Bachelor’s Degree in Education from Gwynedd Mercy College, a Master’s Degree in Curriculum and Supervision from Temple University and a Ph.D. in Educational Policy and Leadership from The Ohio State University.

 DR. KATHERINE A. GREINER